aarneranta/chalmers-advanced-python/labs/lab1/README.md

 ## Submission
-For information on how to submit, see [the template repository](https://github.com/DAT515-DIT515/lab1_template/tree/main).
+For information on how to submit, see the template repository (forthcoming).

 They must be usable in the following ways: